AspectsLove/spicychicken/content/guides/group/trial/arr/akh-afah-amphitheatre.md

 ## The Fight!
 {{% notice tip %}}
-There is a lot of to dodge, so pay attention to the circles on the ground, avoid the edge to prevent being turned into a popsicle that must be freed by people.
+There is a lot of circles to dodge, so pay attention to the circles on the ground and always look for a safe spot.
 {{% /notice %}}

 ## Phase One: Weapon Abilities